Is Something Wrong with Bloom’s Taxonomy?

 Husserl also reminded me of one of my professors, Dr. William Pinar, whose concept of “reactivation” would seem to grant history just that wee bit more consideration as we set about our ideas and memories, revisiting if not revising them with more intention and, presumably, greater awareness.
 All these together – Bacon, Husserl, Pinar – I see reflecting Mackenzie’s second image, a deficit of alternatives, not something to be corrected or removed but rather a void to be filled, an absence noted, an allusion by Joyce to the “gnomon in the Euclid” (p.
 1).
 What luck for Mackenzie, being so well represented (thanks of course to me).

 And lucky for all of us to be surrounded by the greatest unfilled void imaginable, a universe of limitless time and space: “… a pretty big place!” to quote Dr. Arroway, and certainly big enough to surpass any no-worries belief that, nah, we have it all well in-hand.
 Mackenzie’s implication is that everyone’s necessarily biased for being finite.
-Sure, we continually develop new understandings across spaces over time, but short of real omniscience, as if we might observe the Earth’s sphere from its surface – so, make that well short – who could possibly come to know all there is to know?
+Sure, we continually develop new understandings across spaces over time.
+But short of real omniscience, as if we might observe the Earth’s sphere from its surface – so, make that well short – short of that, who could possibly come to know all there is to know?
 Our limit is our bias although I find a lot of people seem to get this reversed.
 Then again, pride and prejudice pair up for box office mojo that wisdom and humility would hardly dare to dream.

 Our limit is our bias although I find a lot of people seem to get this reversed.

-Bias arises inevitably from… call it what you want: our nature, a state of being, Dasein.
-We’re inescapably subject to it, beset and enamoured by it.
+Bias arises inevitably from… well, call it what you want: our nature, a state of being, Dasein.
+Whatever to call it, we’re inescapably subject to it, beset and enamoured by it.
 Its cumulative effects inflect our cultural systems and institutions while remaining, as Heikes says, invisible to everyone involved, like the water to those oblivious fish.
 This may be why Mackenzie sets the “onus of proof” for demonstrating bias, be it misunderstanding or insufficient consideration, upon “the person who claims that something is biased, for that is provable,” i.e. hey look! something more, something else, something different.
 As for demonstrating that someone has fully completely understood or utterly thoroughly considered a matter, and therefore is unbiased: this remains impossible although more and more our cultural infatuation is to start your impossible and put those pesky finite limitations to the sword.
-Time to fly on waxen wing and silence father’s voice.
+Time to fly on waxen wing and silence thy father’s voice.

 Characterising limit as the antagonist is not our only option although for raising hackles, or for squeamish sentiments like Mackenzie’s introduction, I guess bias was inevitably doomed to be the dagger of our mind.
-Still, somewhat less drastic is MacMullen, who casts bias as more benign prejudice “that exhibits resistance to rational criticism” wherein, I suppose, the patient must minister to himself.
-As it happens, I have a teacher bias that’s comfortable with MacMullen’s perspective, particularly where he cuts to the core debate that has faced biased educators through the ages: what should comprise the curriculum? what should we teach because what is worth learning? what is school for?
+Still, somewhat less drastic is MacMullen, who casts bias as a more benign prejudice “that exhibits resistance to rational criticism” wherein, I suppose, the patient must minister to himself.
+As it happens, I have a teacher bias that is comfortable with MacMullen’s perspective, particularly where he cuts to the core debate that has faced biased educators through the ages: what should comprise the curriculum? what should we teach because what is worth learning? what is school for?
 Whatever our response to any of this, surely it’s not to cap our limits but to stretch them.

 “We must decide,” MacMullen counsels, “whether, when, and how to expose children to (what we take to be) the most powerful critiques of and significant alternatives to our existing political order.”
-Critical thinking powers activate – that goes for you too, Critical Theorists, so I hope you brought enough for everybody.
+Critical thinking powers activate! – though that goes for you too, Critical Theorists, so I hope you brought enough for everybody.

 Click here to read On Bias: II.
 Wrong Bias?